Getting started

 2. Install the Reflag SDK.

-3. Set feature access rules and/or remote configuration.
+3. Set flag access rules and/or remote config.

 4. Enable Toolbar for local testing